mathworks/Climate-IAM-Explorer/README.md

 ## Create a Connection

 Programatically, the connection to the IIASA database can be created with a default selected scenario or completely empty.
-To connecto to a specific scenario, please select the product name (e.g. "IXSE_NGFS"), the scheme (e.g. "IXMP Scenario Explorer SPA UI"), the environment (e.g. "ngfs"), or the product name (e.g. "NGFS Scenario Explorer").
+To connect to a specific scenario, please select the product name (e.g. "IXSE_NGFS"), the scheme (e.g. "IXMP Scenario Explorer SPA UI"), the environment (e.g. "ngfs"), or the product name (e.g. "NGFS Scenario Explorer").
 For example:

     c = iiasa.IIASAConnection('ngfs');